izdravko397/FinanceApp/README.md

 # Budget Tracker

 **Budget Tracker** is a web application built with Django that allows users to track and manage their personal budget by adding and tracking transactions, viewing their current balance, and reviewing the history of their expenses.
+[Visit my website!!](https://financeapp-gpsd.onrender.com/)

 The project uses **Django** for the backend and **Bootstrap** for styling to provide an easy-to-use interface that is responsive across different devices.